 Overburden includes topsoil, clay, and a variety of rocks, each of which is stored in distinct parcels in order to reuse materials wherever possible.
 The OEF is designed to protect against any environmental impact.

 Identifying the ore, overburden and the different types of rock within it, is important for both the mining operation and environmental protection.

 Our geologists check each stage of mining using extensive studies, geochemical testing, maps, surveys and samples.
 They physically walk the face to be mined and mark it up to differentiate between the ore and overburden.
 Our geologists use above minimum industry standards to make sure all ore and overburden is categorised accurately.

-Now we know there are six categories of overburden.
-There are three types of NAF and two types of PAF as well as the Alluvium, which all need to be handled appropriately.
+There are seven categories of overburden.
+There are three types of NAF and two types of PAF as well as alluvium and clay, which all need to be handled appropriately.

 For this reason, each section of ore and overburden is separated by our excavators into trucks.
-Each truck is categorised to identify whether it carries ore, PAF or NAF material, and this determines where the load is deposited.
+Each truck is categorised to identify which material it is carrying, and this determines where the load is deposited.

-NAF material is used in developing all mine structure: the tailings storage facility, mine levee walls as well as the OEF.
-PAF material is isolated and fully enclosed in the OEF.
+Benign material is used in developing all mine structure: the tailings storage facility, mine levee walls as well as the OEF.
+PAF material is isolated and fully enclosed in the waste rock pile.